phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### show-result  [Test Result]
 Open up the test results in the Phoronix Test Suite Result Viewer or on OpenBenchmarking.org.

+#### workload-topology  [Test Result]
+This option will read a saved test results file and print the test profiles contained within and their arrangement within different test suites for getting an idea as to the workload topology/make-up / logical groupings of the benchmarks being run.

 ## Other
 #### commands